 Earlier this year Growing Together Bradford, a partnership between Horton Community Farm and Grow to School were planning a whole host of events and workshops to get young families across Bradford Moor, Bowling and Barkerend and Little Horton growing fruit and veg together.
 Growing Together Bradford is funded through Better Start Bradford’s Innovation Fund.

 Due to COVID-19 these activities had to be shelved, however the project did not!
 Charlie Gray and Ama Chaney were not going to let a pandemic stop them spreading and sharing their love of growing.
-In this blog Charley and Ama share how through lockdown they have successfully helped hundreds of families to grow together.
+In this blog Charlie and Ama share how through lockdown they have successfully helped hundreds of families to grow together.

 Growing Together’s blog

 We were so thrilled when we found out that we had been awarded £30,200 to bring parents, carers and young children together to learn how to grow their own produce at the Horton Community Farm site, SHINE at St Stephen’s, Chas St Vincent’s and the Canterbury Centre.